-Moreover, a person who decides to administer an estate without going through the proper probate procedure can put themselves personally at risk.
+A person who decides to administer an estate without going through the proper probate procedure can put themselves personally at risk.
 A court could hold that person liable for their actions.

 The first step is to pull together the information that the lawyer will need.
-Search the desk or any other place that documents were kept in the decedent’s home.
+Search the desk or any other place where documents were kept in the decedent’s home.
 If he or she had an office, search that place as well.

 Look for the original will.
 If you cannot find the original, locate a copy.
 Hang onto copies of all prior wills if they are still in existence.
 Look for the original or copies of deeds to real property, life insurance contracts, car titles, and documents about any other assets.

-A Tennessee statute requires banks to permit relatives, the executor named in a copy of a will, or anyone authorized by court order to open a safe deposit box (with a bank employee present) and remove a will, a contract of life insurance, or any document relating to a burial plot or burial instructions.
+A Tennessee statute requires banks to permit relatives, the executor named in a copy of a will, or anyone authorized by court order to open the decedent’s safe deposit box (with a bank employee present) and remove a will, a contract of life insurance, or any document relating to a burial plot or burial instructions.

 Family members should look for tax returns or check with the decedent’s accountant about tax returns.
 Returns can help locate assets, especially if the assets generated income or deductions.